HARINIRODRIGO/Weather-Update-Notifier/README.md

 # Weather-Update-Notifier
-Project wasdone using pywhatkit, API requests
+Project was done using pywhatkit, API requests